Links

 Priority Score

-Snyk scores issues (vulnerabilities and licenses), to help prioritize treatment of each one.
-Scores are based on multiple factors including as the CVSS score, and range from 0 (low) to 1000 (high).
+Snyk scores issues, including vulnerabilities and licenses for Open Source, to help prioritize the treatment of each one.
+Scores are based on multiple factors, including the CVSS score, and range from 0 (low) to 1000 (high).
 See Priority Score.

 Project

-An external item that Snyk scans (Target), with configuration to define how to run that scan.
+An external item scanned by Snyk with configuration to define how to run that scan.
 Projects appear on the Projects menu on the Snyk dashboard.
-See Snyk Projects.
+See also Target.
+For details, see Snyk Projects.

 R